Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Summary

 \section{Summary}

-It was shown in \Ref{CGL1172} that generalized topological non-linear $\si$-models with symmetry can be constructed from group cohomology theory of the symmetry group.
+It was shown in \Ref{CGL1172} that generalized topological nonlinear $\si$ models with symmetry can be constructed from group cohomology theory of the symmetry group.
 This leads to a systematic construction of bosonic SPT phases in any dimensions and for any symmetry groups.
 This result allows us to construct new topological insulators (with symmetry group $U(1)\times Z_2^T$) and new topological superconductors (with symmetry group $Z_2^T$) for interacting boson systems (or qubit systems).
 It also leads to a complete classification of all gapped phases in 1D interacting boson/fermion systems.

 In this paper, we introduce a special group super-cohomology theory which is a generalization of the standard group cohomology theory.
-Using the special group super-cohomology theory, we can construct new discrete fermionic topological non-linear $\si$-models with symmetry.
+Using the special group super-cohomology theory, we can construct new discrete fermionic topological nonlinear $\si$ models with symmetry.
 This leads to a systematic construction of fermionic SPT phases in any dimensions and for certain symmetry groups $G_f$ where the fermions form an 1D representation.
-The discrete fermionic topological non-linear $\si$-model, when defined on a space-time with boundary, can be viewed as a ``non-local'' boundary effective Lagrangian, which is a fermionic and discrete generalization of the bosonic continuous Wess-Zumino-Witten term.
-Thus the boundary excitations of a non-trivial SPT phase is described by a ``non-local'' boundary effective Lagrangian, which, we believe, implies that the boundary excitations are gapless if the symmetry is not broken.
+The discrete fermionic topological nonlinear $\si$ model, when defined on a space-time with boundary, can be viewed as a ``non-local'' boundary effective Lagrangian, which is a fermionic and discrete generalization of the bosonic continuous Wess-Zumino-Witten term.
+Thus the boundary excitations of a nontrivial SPT phase are described by a ``non-local'' boundary effective Lagrangian, which, we believe, implies that the boundary excitations are gapless or topologically ordered if the symmetry is not broken.

-As an application of this result, we constructed three non-trivial SPT phases in 3D, for interacting fermionic superconductors with coplanar spin order.
-Such superconductors have time-reversal $Z_2^T$ and fermion-number-parity $Z_2^f$ symmetries described by the full symmetry group $G_f=Z_2^T\times Z_2^f$.\cite{W1103} The three non-trivial SPT phases should have gapless excitations on the 2D surface if the time-reversal symmetry is not broken.
-It is known that non-trivial 3D gapped topological phases do not exist for such superconductors if the fermions are non-interacting.
-So the constructed non-trivial fermionic SPT phases are new.
+As a simple application of our group supercohomology theory, we constructed a nontrivial SPT phase in 3D, for interacting fermionic superconductors with coplanar spin order.
+Such a topological superconductor has time-reversal $Z_2^T$ and fermion-number-parity $Z_2^f$ symmetries described by the full symmetry group $G_f=Z_2^T\times Z_2^f$.\cite{W1103} The nontrivial SPT phase should have gapless or fractionalized excitations on the 2D surface if the time-reversal symmetry is not broken.
+It is known that such a nontrivial 3D gapped topological superconductor does not exist if the fermions are non-interacting.
+In addition, such a nontrivial SPT phase can not be realized in any interacting bosonic models either.
+So the constructed nontrivial fermionic SPT phase is totally new.